 The wireless communications market also has evolved significantly.
-While noting that "advanced telecommunications capability requires access to both fixed and mobile broadband," the FCC found in its 2016 Broadband Progress Report that:
+The FCC found in its 2016 Broadband Progress Report that:

 Americans increasingly rely on mobile devices as indispensable tools of daily life as personal and business interactions have rapidly become interwoven with smartphone- and tablet-based texting, email, social media, and entertainment applications that rely on mobile broadband services.
 In emergency situations, Americans often use mobile devices to contact first-responders when a fixed connection is not readily available...
 As smartphone and tablet use increases, mobile broadband will play an increasingly central role...
 The smartphone share of mobile phones in the U.S. increased to 77 percent in November 2015 from 50 percent two years earlier.
 Monthly data usage per subscriber with data capable units also increased to 849 MB from 122 MB over the 2010 to 2013 period.
 Ericsson predicts that by 2021, the mobile data traffic per active smartphone in the U.S. and Canada will be almost 25 GB per month.
 In addition to the increasing demand from smartphones and tablets, other connected devices such as health monitors could significantly increase the number of wireless connections...
-Pew Research reports that over half of American smartphone users in the year before October 2014 used their phone to look up health information and do online banking, and significant percentages use their smartphones for job searches and for education.95
+Pew Research reports that over half of American smartphone users in the year before October 2014 used their phone to look up health information and do online banking, and significant percentages use their smartphones for job searches and for education.333